desmoteo/CachedStoresFactory/README.md

 # CachedStoresFactory
-Extensible factory for the flexible creation of custom cached storage interfaces
+Extensible factory for the configuration of custom cached storage interfaces

 ## Scope

 Imagine you have several remote data sources you want to cache (locally or to another remote but faster resource) using several different caching schemes (TTL - Time To Live, FIFO - First In First Out, etc).
-This factory allows to quickly implement Store interfaces and combine them to build a chaching mechanism as desired.
+This factory allows to quickly implement Store interfaces and combine them to build a caching mechanism as desired.

 ## Examples